astropy-learn/learn-astropy/src/contributing/contributing.md

 slug: '/contributing/how-to-contribute'
 ---

+We are always interested in incorporating new tutorials into Learn Astropy and the Astropy Tutorials series.
+We welcome tutorials covering astro-relevant topics; they do not need to use the Astropy package in order to be hosted or indexed here.
+If you have astronomy tutorials that you would like to contribute, or if you have a separate tutorial series that you would like indexed by the Learn Astropy website, see below.

 ## Overview

-Each tutorial is a [Jupyter notebook](https://jupyter.org/) file.
-Each notebook is saved in a separate directory within the `tutorials/notebooks` subdirectory in this project.
-For an example, let's look at the source notebook of the [FITS-header](https://github.com/astropy/astropy-tutorials/tree/main/tutorials/FITS-header/) tutorial.
-Within `tutorials/notebooks/FITS-header`, there is a single Jupyter notebook file that contains the text and code for the tutorial, any small data files used in the tutorial (in this case, a single FITS file), and a `requirements.txt` file that specifies the required packages to run notebooks in `tutorials/notebooks/FITS-header`.
-The notebook file is automatically run and converted into a static HTML page ([for example](https://learn.astropy.org/tutorials/FITS-header.html)), which is then displayed in the tutorial listing on the main tutorials webpage, http://tutorials.astropy.org.
-Each tutorial notebook file also contains information such as the author's name, month and year it was written, and any other metadata that should be associated with the tutorial.
+Each tutorial is a [Jupyter notebook](https://jupyter.org/) file in a unique repository `tutorial--*` in the [astropy-learn organization](https://github.com/astropy-learn).
+For an example, let's look at the [FITS-header](https://github.com/astropy-learn/tutorial--FITS-header/tree/main/) tutorial.
+The repository has a few files that authors write/amend:

+- A single Jupyter notebook file that contains the text and code for the tutorial,
+- Any small data files used in the tutorial (in this case, a single FITS file),
+- A `requirements.txt` file that specifies the required packages to run the notebook, and
+- An `AUTHORS.md` file that lists the notebook authors.

+The notebook file is automatically run and converted into a static HTML page ([for example](https://learn.astropy.org/tutorials/FITS-header.html)), which is then displayed in the listing on the main tutorials webpage, http://tutorials.astropy.org.
+Each tutorial `.ipynb` file also has an intro cell as detailed below.

 ## Content Guidelines